Supply Chain Architect for D2C

 The honest answer: less than the headlines suggest, more than most operators realize.
 AI won’t replace your planner.
 But it’s already changing how forecasts get built and how exceptions get handled.
 The brands pulling ahead fixed their data first, then layered AI on top.
 Sequence matters.

-When does it make sense to hire a Supply Chain consultant?
+When does it make sense to hire a Supply Chain Architect?